FloSports: Controversy

-In 2022, a class action lawsuit was filed against FloSports in New York federal court due to their alleged business practices.
-The suit claimed that FloSports ‘misleads customers into believing they are only being charged a monthly fee — rather than the full annual fee — when they first sign up for the sports streaming service.’
+For several years their subscription model has emphasized the per-month price, while the actual subscription was billed annually.
+As a consequence, in 2022 a class action lawsuit was filed against FloSports in New York federal court due to their business practices.
+The suit claimed that FloSports misleads customers into believing they are only being charged a monthly fee — rather than the full annual fee — when they first sign up for the sports streaming service.'
+FloSports later settled this case out of court in November 2023.